 decides that the following Questions should be studied

-1 What are the user requirements for digital 3D TV broadcasting systems
+1 What are the user requirements for digital 3D TV broadcasting systems for both conventional indoor and outdoor viewing conditions?

 2 What are the requirements for image viewing and sound listening conditions for 3D TV?

-3 What 3D TV broadcasting systems currently exist or are being developed for the purposes of TV programme production, post-production, television recording, archiving, distribution and transmission for realization of 3D TV broadcasting?
+3 What 3D TV broadcasting systems currently exist or are being developed for the purposes of TV programme production, post-production, recording, archiving, distribution and transmission for realization of 3D TV broadcasting?

 4 What new methods of image capture and recording would be suitable for the effective representation of three-dimensional scenes?

-5 What are the possible solutions (and their limitations) for the broadcasting of 3D TV digital signals via the existing terrestrial 6, 7 and 8 MHz bandwidth channels or broadcast satellite services, for fixed and mobile reception?
+5 What are the possible solutions (and their limitations) for the broadcasting of 3D TV digital signals via the existing terrestrial 6, 7 and 8 MHz bandwidth channels or broadcast satellite service channels, for fixed and mobile reception?

 6 What methods for providing 3D TV broadcasts would be compatible with existing television systems?